Wonderfall/ATOS/README.md

 - Some commands
 - Multi-game supports (Smash-focused)

+>The idea : you create the tournament on Challonge, you pass the URL to the bot with a Discord command, and it takes it from here (from handling the registration to posting the final results, at the exception of determining which sets should be on stream).
+Cool, right?

 ### Use
 Its primary use is, as you can see, for a french server which is organizing online weeklies for Smash Bros.
 Ultimate.
 You can use it for your own, you can enhance it, that's your call.